-The following diseases are vaccinated against: tuberculosis, diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b infection, hepatitis B, pneumococcal disease, meningococcal disease, measles, mumps, rubella, and human papillomavirus infection.
+The national vaccine program protects against the following diseases: tuberculosis, diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type b infection, hepatitis B, pneumococcal disease, meningococcal disease, measles, mumps, rubella, and human papillomavirus infection.

 Read our guide to vaccinations in Portugal for more information.

 Nurseries and childcare

 Nurseries and childcare centers are not very common in Portugal.
 As a result, family members or babysitters tend to look after children under the age of three.
 However, there is a range of crèches, childcare centers, nurseries, and kindergartens available in most cities.
 Read our guide to childcare in Portugal for more information.

 Breastfeeding in Portugal

 In the past, some expats have complained that attitudes towards issues such as breastfeeding versus the use of formula are a bit outdated in Portugal.
 A few years ago, a World Breastfeeding Trends Initiative (WBTi) report showed that the country was lagging behind and that exclusive breastfeeding rates for the first six months (as recommended by the World Health Organization) were still low in Portugal.
 In addition, only 15 hospitals and one group of centros de saúde are currently certified Amigos dos Bebés (baby and breastfeeding-friendly).

 In 2017, however, a new report showed that over the last twenty years, exclusive breastfeeding rates up to three or four months nearly doubled in Portugal.
-This led to a modification of the law regarding maternity pay.
-Maternity leave in Portugal is currently officially limited to four months, with the possibility to extend it to six months.
-The mother receives only 25% of her gross salary during these additional months, however a current petition is asking for 100% of the six-months maternity leave in Portugal.
+This led to improved maternity pay regulations.
+Maternity leave in Portugal is currently four months with the possibility to extend it to six months.
+The mother receives only 25% of her gross salary during these additional months; however, a current petition is seeking an increase to 100%.